FENLAND CLARION CLUB RULES - Version 4.2 Effective from: 24 January 2022

 Juveniles 3 x 10 mile

-9.3 The Helpston Evening Series shall be calculated on a points system based on handicap performances each week in accordance with guidelines held by the Racing Secretary.
+9.3 The Helpston Evening Series shall be calculated on a points system based on handicap performances each week.

 9.4 The committee shall award a medal or plaque to the winner of the Helpston Circuit Youth Championship.

-9.5 The Helpston Circuit Youth Championship shall be awarded on the basis of a riders best six rides in the evening '10' series on the Helpston circuit.
+9.5 The Helpston Circuit Youth Championship shall be awarded on the basis of a riders best six rides in the evening '10' series.

 9.6 All claims for BAR and other awards should be made to the Racing Secretary by 31st October in the current season.
 The committee may require evidence to support the claim.

-9.8 The winners of the hard rider’s event shall be awarded a medal or plaques.
+9.8 The winners of other events shall be awarded a medal or plaques.

-9.9 All awards shall only be presented at The Club Dinner.
+9.9 All awards shall be presented at The Prize Presentation.

 Juniors Best six placings Veterans Best four placings